 The relevant passage in TikTok’s blog post states:

 “While a video is likely to receive more views if posted by an account that has more followers, by virtue of that account having built up a larger follower base, neither follower count nor whether the account has had previous high-performing videos are direct factors in the recommendation system.”

 15 Tactics to Help You Go Viral on TikTok

 Now that we have more insight into how TikTok’s algorithm works, the next step is to leverage that information to design videos poised for maximum exposure.

 TikTok knows their content is only as valuable as the communities that create, participate, and share in it.
-TikTok does a great job of curating video content based on specific hashtags that a user frequently engages in.
+TikTok does a great job of curating video content based in part on specific hashtags that a user frequently engages in.
 Find the niches that make most sense for your business or brand and review the hashtagged content to see what others are creating, and what viewers respond best to.

 “We’re always thinking about new ways to bring value to our community and enrich the TikTok experience.
 Last year, we introduced longer videos, giving our community more time to create and be entertained on TikTok.
 Today, we’re excited to start rolling out the ability to upload videos that are up to 10 minutes, which we hope would unleash even more creative possibilities for our creators around the world.” – TikTok, March 2022